baminteractive/Impact-Multiplayer-Plugin/README.md

 This plugin uses the "dumb" server approach and does not run Impact itself on the server.
 It simply provides a means to pass data back and forth between clients using [Socket.IO's](http://socket.io/ "Socket.IO: the cross-browser WebSocket for realtime apps.") "rooms" feature.

+Check out an example of this plugin in action at [www.boredtodeath.ie](http://www.boredtodeath.ie "Bored to Death").

 Requirements
 ---